 If spending less can’t entirely bridge your financial gap, you should look at earning some extra cash through a second job or side gig.
 You can also talk to friends and family about borrowing money from them, but you should make sure that both parties are crystal clear on the terms of the loan agreement—and even then, you’re still putting your relationship at risk.

 To stave off future shortfalls, you should build up an emergency fund that you can tap into when times get tough.
-To learn more about how you can improve your long-term financial outlook, check out these related posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.